txemavs/prestashop-scraper/README.md

 # prestashop-scraper

-Get all Prestashop product photos
+A quick and dirty script to download all product photos from a store